YottaDB/YDBDoc/MessageRecovery/errors.rst

 CALLINAFTERXIT
 ------------------

-CALLINAFTERXIT, After a ydb_exit, a process can never create a valid YottaDB context
+CALLINAFTERXIT, After a ydb_exit(), a process cannot create a valid YottaDB context

 Run Time Error: Once a call-in has done a call to ydb_exit(), a process can no longer do YottaDB call-ins